 1759.
 The first attempt to put animals and plants at the same level was made by C.F.
 Wolf, who said that there is a fundamental unit with globular shape in all living organisms.
 This unit would be globular at first, as in animals, then hollow, and later filled with sap, as in plants.
 He also said that the growth of the body of living organisms would occur by adding new cells.
 However, it is possible that what he observed with his microscopes were mostly artifacts, and even so, he made these remarkable statements.
-In his work Theoria generationis claimed that living organisms are formed as a result of progressive development and the body structures would appear by growth and differentiation from less developed structures.
-This theory was contrary to other very popular theory at that time: the preformationist theory, which suggested that a complete organism was already present inside the gametes, i.e. a fully developed tiny body was present in every gamete that would accomplish the adult stage only by increasing the size of each part.
+In his work Theoria generationis he claimed that living organisms are formed as a result of progressive development and body structures would appear by growth and differentiation of less developed structures.
+This theory was contrary to another very popular theory at that time: the preformationist theory, which suggested that a complete organism was already present inside the gametes, i.e. a fully developed tiny body was present in each gamete that would accomplish the adult stage only by increasing the size of each part.

 1792.
 L. Galvani discovered the electric nature of muscle contraction.

 1820-1830.
 The development of the cell theory started in France with H. Milne-Edwards and F.V.
 Raspail.
-They observed a large variety of tissues of different animals and reported that tissues were composed of globular, but unevenly distributed units.
+They observed a large variety of tissues from different animals and reported that the tissues were composed of globular, but unevenly distributed units.
 Plants were also regarded as having these units and also gave these vesicles a physiological role.
 R.J.H.
 Dutrochet, French too, wrote if one compares the extreme simplicity of this striking structure, the cell, with the extreme diversity of its content, it is clear that it is the basic unit of an organized entity.
 Actually, everything is ultimately derived from the cell.
-He studied many animals and plants, and concluded that cells of plants and the globules of animals were the same thing, but with different morphology.
+He studied many animals and plants, and came to the conclusion that the cells of plants and the globules of animals were the same thing, but with different morphology.
 He also proposed some physiological functions for these units and suggested that cells are born inside other cells (not agreeing with the spontaneous generation theory).
 F.V.
 Raspail, a French chemist, proposed that each cell is like a laboratory that allows the organization of tissues and organisms.
-He thought that every cell, like Russian dolls, contained many little vesicles that could grow and be released as independent cells.
+He thought that each cell, like Russian dolls, contained many small vesicles that could grow and be released as independent cells.
 He even suggested that cells could have sex (mostly hermaphrodite).
 Finally, he said, and not R. Virchow, "Omnis cellula e cellula", that is, every cell comes from another cell.

 1835.
 R. Wagner described the nucleolus.

 1838.
 M. J. Schleiden, a German botanist, wrote the first axiom of the cell theory for plants (he did not study animal tissues).
 That is, all plants are made up of units named cells.
 The German physiologist T. Schwann, in his book Mikroscopische Untersuchungen, extended this concept to animals and later to all living organisms.
 He went beyond by saying that animals and plants follow the same basic mechanisms.

 T. Schwann described cells as units surrounded by a membrane.
 He actually did not observe the "real" membrane of the cells.
 Two years before, H. Dutrochet had been suggested the presence of a membrane after his studies about osmosis.
 The membrane described by T Schwann, and M.J.
-Schleiden, actually was the cell wall plus cortical cytoplasm of plant cells.
+Schleiden, actually was the cell wall plus the cortical cytoplasm of plant cells.
 That is why they wrongly stated that the nucleus was located inside the cell "membrane".
-T. Schwann went further and proposed that this "membrane" functions as a barrier to separate the internal from the external environment, which has been probed to be right, but for the "real" cell membrane.
+T. Schwann went further and proposed that this "membrane" functions as a barrier to separate the internal from the external environment, which has been proven to be correct, but for the "real" cell membrane.

 1856.
 R. Virchow wrote "The cell, as the simplest form of life-manifestation that nevertheless fully represents the idea of life, is the organic unity, the indivisible living one".
 By mid-nineteenth century this theory was widely accepted.